naglissul/sci-dict-lt/README.md

 ## Future ideas

 Admin and user acc.
 User can provide a translation for the admin to review.
 Do that with API keys.

+Add mini likes - translations with least like will be eliminated (archived)